Hfnglos/Hfnglos/README.md

 <h4><strong> Hello my name is Julian</strong></h4>
-<p>I'm a Software Engineering student in Germany and work on small Video Games in my free time.<br></p>
+<p>I'm a Software Engineering student in Germany and work on small Video Games in my free time.<br>
+My main interests lay with GameDev and I'm currently learning Godot.</p>
 <!---
 Hfnglos/Hfnglos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.